JPII Outdoor Lab inspires youth to an authentic relationship with Christ, themselves, others, and Creation

 through environmental science programs, outdoor expeditions, and Catholic leadership retreats.

-Founded eight years ago, the JPII Outdoor Lab lives within the mission of Christ by offering superior environmental science teaching, catechesis of Sacred Scripture, and by giving students the opportunity to encounter Christ through His creation and the Sacraments.
+Founded in 2008, the JPII Outdoor Lab lives within the mission of Christ by offering superior environmental science teaching, catechesis of Sacred Scripture, and by giving students the opportunity to encounter Christ through His creation and the Sacraments.

-- Currently serving 22 schools in the Archdiocese of Denver and within the Diocese of Colorado Springs.
+- Currently serving 22 schools in the Archdioceses of Denver and Colorado Springs.

 - The only program to blend faith and science in such a harmonious and academic way!